enlightn/enlightn-docs/performance/cache-header-analyzer.md

 ## Skip Condition

-This analyzer is skipped for local environments or if your application does not use Laravel Mix.
+This analyzer is skipped for local environments (if the `skip_env_specific` configuration option is set to true) or if your application does not use Laravel Mix.

 ## References